The ExitEvent Startup Social

 No Selling.
 No Speeches.
 No Nametags.
 No BS.

 THE EXITEVENT APRIL SOCIAL HILLSBOROUGHThe next ExitEvent Startup Social will be Monday, April 21st.
 It's for verified entrepreneurs and investors only.
 Join ExitEvent and get verified now or log in to RSVP.

 SO WHAT EXACTLY IS THE EXITEVENT STARTUP SOCIAL?

-The ExitEvent Startup Social is a monthly anti-networking event limited to entrepreneurs and investors by invite only (usually 150-250) -- with free craft beer supplied by local brewery startup Mystery Brewing in a space provided by design startup Neu Concepts and American Underground in Durham, HQ Raleigh and Crank Arm Brewing in Raleigh, Packard Place in Charlotte, some guy's house in Chapel Hill, and the Mystery Brewing Public House in Hillsborough.
+The ExitEvent Startup Social is a monthly anti-networking event limited to entrepreneurs and investors by invite only (usually 150-250) -- with free craft beer supplied by local breweries in some of the most awesome spaces in the Durham, Raleigh, Charlotte, Chapel Hill, and Hillsborough.